MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 Depending on the type of input that the user provides, natural language understanding may or may not be a good solution.

 In some cases, a user may be **answering a very specific question**.
-For example, if the bot asks "What is your name?", the user may answer with text that specifies only the name (ex: "John") or with a sentence ("My name is John").
+For example, if the bot asks, "What is your name?", the user may answer with text that specifies only the name, e.g., "John", or with a sentence, e.g., "My name is John".
 By asking specific questions, a bot lessens the scope of potential responses that it might reasonably receive, thereby decreasing the complexity of the logic that's needed to parse and understand the response.
 For example, consider the following broad, open-ended question: "How are you feeling?".